Suyogyart/nepali-transformers-evaluation/code/README.md

-This folder consists of main base jupyter notebook files out of numerous experiments conducted for training and finetuning process for the experiments conducted.
+This folder consists of main base jupyter notebook files out of numerous experiments conducted for training and finetuning processes.

 # Code